-The University of New Haven Department of Athletics has announced an updated fan policy that will be in effect for the 2021 fall sports season.
+The University of New Haven Department of Athletics announced an updated fan policy that was in effect for the 2021 fall sports season and will continue in the 2022 spring sports season.
 With the primary goal of keeping those within the University Community safe, UNH will continue to monitor COVID-19 conditions during the semester and update the policy should the health and safety of the campus community permit.

 Beckerman Recreation Center (BREC) and Club Sports

-Only University of New Haven students, faculty, and staff are allowed to use the facility during the Fall 2021 semester.
-All spouse, alumni, and community memberships for this semester, including guest passes, are suspended for the Fall 2021 semester.
+Only University of New Haven students, faculty, and staff are allowed to use the facility during the Spring 2022 semester.
+All spouse, alumni, and community memberships for this semester, including guest passes, are suspended for the Spring 2022 semester.
 No external events will be hosted.
 The only individuals who are not members of the University community entering the facility would be those participating in official admissions tours.
 ChargerREC page on myCharger (login required).